Contra Roosh V. on Evolution

 That’s a silly strawman.
 The struggle for existence does not mean that animals are always flailing around madly trying to get food.
 When a deer eats grass in a meadow, it is engaged in the struggle for existence.
 It has to eat to survive.
 It is killing a plant to survive, and it is eating something that could be eaten by another animal, so by its actions it is harming others.
 Its immune system is constantly fighting pathogens.
 Its internal processes struggle against disease and decay.
 Eventually, it dies.
 The struggle for existence is omnipresent, and it takes many forms.
 Violent conflict between members of the same species is only one of those forms.

 Humans created civilization as a behavioral strategy in the struggle for existence.
-Organizing society on a large scale is a means of extracting more energy from the environment for human usage.
+Organizing society on a large scale is a way to extract more energy from the environment.
 The struggle for existence created the impetus to develop new methods of food production and warfare, and new forms of social organization.
-So, when you look out your window, the civilized order you see around you was created by the struggle for existence.
-To exist, it had to displace other kinds of order.
-Animals were killed, forests were cut down, and wars were fought to create the civilization you see outside your window.
-It is maintained by police and armies.
-These things are not incidental to civilization, they are essential for it.

 If humans are altruistic and have no tendency to expand our population to the limits of the environment, why did we create civilization at all?
-Why didn’t we just limit our population to 100 million and live off the fruit of the land with little effort?
-Why is it only in recent times that we transcended the Malthusian condition, when it has been in our power to do so for at least 100,000 years?
+Why didn’t we just limit our population to 100 million, and live off the fruit of the land with little effort?
+If it was in our power to transcend the Malthusian condition for all of human history, why have we only done so recently?

 The “facts of human altruism” are not a problem for me, because I do not observe these “facts”.
 Altruism is fiction, not fact.
 There is no evidence that humans are altruistic, and there is an enormous amount of evidence to the contrary.
 Altruism must be rejected on both empirical and theoretical grounds.